The Invisible Enemy

-It might sound exaggerated, but no—it’s literal: we are eating plastic.
-Not because it’s served for lunch, or because we order it with our coffee, but because it’s there—hidden in water, in salt, in fish, in the air.
-And the most unsettling thing is that we can’t even see it—these are particles so small they go unnoticed.
+Saying that we are eating plastic sounds like an overstatement, but it’s literal.
+Although plastic isn’t served for lunch, or with our coffee, we can find it hidden in water, in salt, in fish, and in the air.
+The most unsettling thing is that we can’t even see it—plastic particles are so small they go unnoticed.

-Plastic was one of the most important discoveries of the last century.
-A lightweight, versatile, and durable invention that revolutionized medicine, industry, and transportation.
-Yet that same durability has become its greatest contradiction: it doesn’t disappear; it just gets smaller.
+Plastic was one of the most important discoveries in the last century.
+A lightweight versatile invention that revolutionized medicine, industry, and transportation.
+Moreover, this innovative material became incredibly durable.
+However, this characteristic is paradoxical because plastic doesn’t disappear; it just gets smaller.

 Recent studies estimate that a person can ingest up to 52,000 microplastic particles per year.
 When inhalation is factored in, that number can rise to 121,000 particles annually.
-And if we drink only bottled water, we should add around 90,000 more particles to that figure.
+Further, if we only drink bottled water, we should add around 90,000 more particles to that figure.
 Plastics such as the popular polyethylene, PET, and polystyrene have been detected in blood, lungs, and placentas.

 Measuring the Impact

 Plastic is made from oil, but we rarely make the connection.
 How strange, right?
-This shows that we need a collective understanding of the material’s nature—and that we must rethink the relationship we have built with it over recent decades.
+Our lack of awareness shows that we need a collective understanding of the nature of plastic—and that we must rethink our relationship to it over recent decades.

 Let’s look more closely at the materials that surround us.
 Let’s ask ourselves whether something we use every day could have another life, another purpose, some sort of extension.
 Let’s question whether we have the capacity to ensure the proper disposal of every piece we acquire—and let’s acknowledge that plastic itself is not the enemy, but our close and dependent relationship with it just might be.